 The inner thigh lift operation has gained a lot of popularity in recent years due to gastric bypass surgeries and a large population of people who are left unhappy with the sagging appearance of the inner thighs.
 Outer thighs are usually not affected with the factors mentioned above, as much as the inner thighs.
 Also, outer thigh skin, in general, tends to have more elasticity, and is more forgiving than inner thigh skin.
 Therefore, an inner thigh lift is a more popular procedure.
 We address outer thighs with liposuction or with another operation, a lower body lift, which addresses sagging outer thighs, buttocks, and the abdomen.

 An inner thigh lift is a straightforward operation with very high satisfaction among patients because it enables them to have more toned inner thighs, more self-confidence, more ability to exercise, and more fashion choices.
-The scar on the upper aspect of the inner thigh is well tolerated, given the benefits of this procedure.
+The scar on the inner thigh is well tolerated, given the benefits of this procedure.

 An initial consultation is set-up where we discuss the inner thigh lift procedure, and whether you are a good candidate for the surgery.
-Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
+Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs or EKG to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are seen regularly after your surgery.
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 Patients who are not happy with the way their inner thighs look may benefit from one of three procedures:

-Extended Inner Thigh Lift: The appropriate candidate for the thigh lift procedure is a patient who has very loose skin, very loose muscles, and a large amount of excess fat extending from the groin to the inner aspect of the knee.
+Extended Inner Thigh Lift: The appropriate candidate for the extended thigh lift procedure is a patient who has very loose skin, very loose muscles, and a large amount of excess fat extending from the groin to the inner aspect of the knee.
 This procedure is an extension of the inner thigh lift, described above.
 After the crescent-shaped skin is excised from the upper inner thighs, excess skin is excised along the inner aspect of the thigh tapering down to the knee.
-When the skin is removed, and the incisions are closed, the resultant scars are T-shaped or L-shaped, extending down to the knee.
+The resultant scars are T-shaped or L-shaped, extending down to the knee.
 This technique leaves more obvious scars than the inner thigh lift technique, but its advantage lies in the ability to remove a significantly larger amount of inner thigh skin.
 Sometimes drains need to be placed under the skin with this technique, since the surgical area is larger, to manage any post-operative bleeding.

-The most important step in avoiding infections/wounds, in my opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
+The most important step in avoiding infections, in my opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, my patients are prescribed a one-week course of antibiotics to minimize infection.
+After the procedure, my patients are prescribed antibiotics to minimize infection.
 As a result of these extra precautions, our rate of infection after a thigh lift is extremely rare.
 Conservative removal of skin is important for the results to be good, but also so that the skin is not under too much tension after the thigh lift.
 Small to moderate sized wounds in this procedure happen about 20% of the time, given the tension on the inner thigh incisions.
 Wounds will usually heal nicely with dressing changes and antibiotic ointment.
-Occasionally, we will do a scar revision to improve the aesthetic outcome of inner thigh lift scars, given that they heal under significant tension.
+Occasionally, we need to do a scar revision to improve the aesthetic outcome of inner thigh lift scars.

 The way to minimize nerve injury is to resect a conservative amount of skin, thus creating minimal tension in the thigh, but yet achieving an aesthetically pleasing result.
 Occasionally, nerves can get stunned or bruised, and function may take a few days to weeks to return.
 Our rate of significant nerve injury in thigh lifts has been non-existent.